 This mechanism isn't without its challenges.
 The big challenge is that you have to track numbers between two separate campaigns.
 You have to mix your add cost and click cost together in order to measure if it fits within your KPI’s.

 You're paying for clicks twice in this situation.
-So testing is the ultimate way to know if this is going to work for you.
+You are never just one funnel away, so testing is the ultimate way to know if this is going to work for you.

 Within each ad campaign you can test different ad types.
 On the first ad campaign, where you're getting them to click on a piece of content to consume, you could do a CPM.